-Contracts, businesses in New Jersey and elsewhere depend on them for security and success.
+Contracts; businesses in New Jersey and everywhere depend on them for security and success.
 What happens though if one is accused of not holding up his or her end of a business contract?
 Those facing such accusations can turn to a business litigation defense attorney for assistance.

 When one is faced with breach of contract allegations, it means that one or more parties believe that there has been a failure to live up to the agreements made in a signed contract.
 Such accusations can come from a partner, supplier, employee or even a customer.
 In order to pursue a breach of contract claim, the plaintiff must: